atsign-foundation/docs.atsign.com/content_dev/docs/sdk/java/getting-started/selfkey.md

 SelfKeys hold data that are intended for the atSign owner of the secondary server.
 Data is encrypted with the symmetric selfEncryptionKey.

 ### Putting a SelfKey Example
+Learn how to create and put a SelfKey associated with some value.
+This value will be encrypted with your selfEncryptionKey and only the creator of the AtKey will be able to see and decrypt the data.
+Ensure that the `sharedBy` atsign is an atSign you have the keys to.
+If you decide to make a shared-with-self key, (e.g. `@bob:location@bob`), then make the `sharedWith` atSign the same object as the `sharedBy` atSign.
 ```java
 // 1. establish constants
 String ROOT_URL = "root.atsign.org:64";